saicoder/logman/README.md

 Add this line to your application's Gemfile:

-    gem 'logman', :git=>'git://github.com/saicoder/logman.git'
+    gem 'logman'

 And then execute:

     $ bundle

-Version of logman at Rubygems.org currently don't have dependencies defined, so best way to install it is over git
+Or install it yourself as:

+    $ gem install logman

 ## Usage